byjg/php-micro-orm/README.md

 The callback will receive the following parameters:
  - `$table`: The table name that was affected
  - `$event`: The event that was triggered.
 Can be 'insert', 'update' or 'delete'
- - `$data`: The data that was inserted, updated or deleted
+ - `$data`: The data that was inserted or updated.
+It is null in case of delete.
+ - `$oldData`: The data before update.
+In case of insert comes null, and in case of delete comes with the param filters.
  - `$repository`: The repository is listening to the event (the same as $myRepository)

 *Note*: The observer will not be called if the insert, update or delete is called using the DBDriver object.